MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 Now that you're connected, you can run the Docker client on your local machine and use port forwarding to execute commands in the Azure Container Service.
 Leave the SSH window open while you work through the next exercise.

 <a name="Exercise4"></a>
-## Exercise 4: Create a Docker image and run it in Azure
+## Exercise 4: Create a Docker image and run it in a container

-Now comes the fun part: creating a Docker container image and deploying it to Azure.
+Now comes the fun part: creating a Docker image and running it inside a container in Azure.

 1. Open a terminal window (OS X or Linux) or a Command Prompt window (Windows) and navigate to the "resources" subdirectory of this lab.
 It contains the files that you will build into a container image.